lsolano/docs/nunit/Assert.AreEqual.md

 ```
 #### Comparing Floating Point Values

-Values of type float and double are normally compared using an additional
+Values of type float and double are compared using an additional
 argument that indicates a tolerance within which they will be considered
 as equal.
-The value of `GlobalSettings.DefaultFloatingPointTolerance` is
-used if a third argument is not provided.

 Special values are handled so that the following Asserts succeed: